Home » Resources » Wisconsin 4-H Policies » 4-H Volunteers

 All 4-H programs and activities must be supervised by a staff member or an approved 4-H volunteer, 18 years of age or older, who has completed all the following steps:

-**Returning volunteers who have been absent for one to four years need a background records check, signed Volunteer Behavior Expectations form, and Assumption of Risk but are not required to attend the orientation to be reinstated as a volunteer.
+**Returning volunteers who have been absent for one to two years need a background records check, signed Volunteer Behavior Expectations form, and Assumption of Risk but are not required to attend the orientation to be reinstated as a volunteer.
 Returning volunteers who have been absent for over four years need to repeat the entire Youth Protection process.

 Chaperones